 God commands each king of Israel to hand write out a complete copy of all of Gods laws so that he might keep all of God’s commandments.
 “And it shall be, when he sitteth upon the throne of his kingdom, that he shall write him a copy of this law in a book out of that which is before the priests the Levites: And it shall be with him, and he shall read therein all the days of his life: that he may learn to fear the LORD his God, to keep all the words of this law and these statutes, to do them.”
 (De 17:18-19) The Book of the Law was necessary to know the ways of God, and it was, again, evidently sufficient; God wanted each king to write the entire thing out, and held him accountable for knowing and obeying it.
 There was no other standard, no additional set of laws to which he was held accountable.

-The Psalmist declares that all of God’s laws are available to him, that he meditates on the words of God’s laws throughout the days and nights, and that by meditating in them he can understand more about God and His ways than all of his teachers.
-The written Word of God fully equips him to know all of the spiritual truth that he needs to know: he needs nothing else.
-(Ps 1:1-3, 119:97-100)
+The Psalmist declares that all of God’s laws are available to him (Ps 119:6), that he can recite all of them (Ps 119:13), that he meditates on the words of God’s laws throughout the days and nights (Ps 1:2-3), and that by meditating in them he can understand more about God and His ways than all of his teachers.
+(119:97-100) The written Word of God fully equips him to know all of the spiritual truth that he needs to know: he needs nothing else.

 And Yeshua Himself affirms the testimony of Abraham, that having Torah and the Prophets, the written Word of God, is sufficient to enable any one of us to find everlasting life.
 (Lk 16:31) We need no more than what is plainly recorded for us in the written Word to secure the eternal salvation of our souls.